GBMSDG Meeting Archives

 Bio-Imaging of Metals in Thin Tissue Sections

-of Brain by Laser Ablation Inductively Coupled Plasma
+by Laser Ablation Inductively Coupled Plasma

 Mass Spectrometry (LA-ICP-MS) Combined to Metallomics: